tezos/tezos-mirror/docs/developer/testing.rst

 -----------

-Besides implementing tests, it is necessary to comment test files as much as possible to keep a maintainable project towards future contributors.
+Besides implementing tests, it is necessary to comment test files as much as possible to keep a maintainable project for future contributors.
 As part of this effort, we require from contributors to follow these guidelines:

 1. For each unit test module, add a header that explains the overall goal of the tests in the file (i.e., tested component and nature of the tests).
-Such header must follow this template, and added after
+Such header must follow this template, and be added after license:
-   license:

 ::